gmboowa/ASFV-ONT-Gen/README.md

 # ASFV-ONT-Gen: A pipeline for African swine fever virus ONT whole-genome analysis

-**ASFV-ONT-Gen** is a modular pipeline for analyzing whole-genome sequencing data of African Swine Fever Virus (ASFV) using Oxford Nanopore Technologies (ONT).
-It covers preprocessing, assembly, annotation, and phylogenetic analysis using a reference genome such as `NC_044959.2.fasta`.
+**ASFV-ONT-Gen** is a modular pipeline for analyzing whole-genome sequencing data of *African Swine Fever Virus* (ASFV) using Oxford Nanopore Technologies (ONT).
+It covers preprocessing, assembly, annotation & phylogenetic analysis using a reference genome such as `NC_044959.2.fasta`.

 ---